alinanorakari/3d-simple/README.md

 - renders objects consisting of arbitrary n-gons with flat colors and an outlines
 - honors colors with alpha
 - supports perspective
-- tries (badly) to sort drawing order by z-depth of the faces
+- tries to sort drawing order by z-depth of the faces
 - supports arbitrary rotation via euler angles
 - applies fuzzy dithering as an effect to simulate image noise
 - applies line shifting as an effect to simulate VCR tracking artefacts